 The narrator shows a keen interest in the dialogue between human purpose and divine purpose, indicating that Jesus’ witnesses, too, must patiently endure the frustration of their own plans in order to discover the opportunity that God holds open.
 This opportunity may not be the next logical step by human calculation.

-From a planning standpoint, the essential point Luke makes is that it is the Lord who directs Christian missions through his Spirit.
-In fact, it’s been said the book of Acts should really be called “Acts of the Holy Spirit,” not “Acts of the Apostles” because the book tells the continuing story of what Jesus only began to do and teach in the Gospel of Luke.
-(I think it was Dr. Roger Stronstad who said this in a seminary class.)
+From a planning perspective, Luke’s essential point is that it is the Lord who directs Christian missions through his Spirit.
+In fact, it’s been said the book of Acts should really be called “Acts of the Holy Spirit,” not “Acts of the Apostles” 1 because the book tells the continuing story of what Jesus only “began to do” in the Gospel of Luke.
+Luke’s theology is that Jesus continues his ministry by working through the Spirit in us today.

 I have had to learn this lesson in my own life.
-As a corporate leadership trainer, I was an enthusiastic supporter of strategic planning, goal setting and performance reviews based on measurable objectives.
-My enthusiasm for planning changed, however, when I received my own very unexpected call ‘out of the blue’ from God to prepare for something new.
-Believe, me, no plan of mine had that call from God in it!!
-The Spirit did not reveal what the preparation was for, and I was challenged to trust God, give up my work and become a full-time student again in mid-life without knowing what the goal was, where I was headed, or what God had in mind.
-All I knew was I had to go to seminary.
+In my previous role as a corporate leadership trainer, I was an enthusiastic supporter of strategic planning, goal setting, and performance reviews based on measurable objectives.
+My enthusiasm for all that changed, however, when I received my own very unexpected call ‘out of the blue’ from God to prepare for something new.
+Believe me, no plan of mine had that call from God in it!
+The Spirit did not reveal what the preparation was for, and I was challenged to trust God, give up my work, and become a full-time student again in mid-life without knowing what the goal was, where I was headed, or what God had in mind.
+All I knew was that I had to go to seminary.

-Half-way through my second year, due to some difficult circumstances I felt abandoned by God and, at my age, despaired of ever having gainful employment again.
-I dropped back into planning mode and ‘helped’ God by putting my resume out for work as an administrator at various Christian ministries.
-In the midst of one interview, the Holy Spirit let me know that, “This is not what this is all about.
+Halfway through my second year, due to some difficult circumstances I felt abandoned by God and, at my age, despaired of ever having gainful employment again.
+I dropped back into planning mode and ‘helped’ God by putting my resume out for work at various Christian ministries.
+In the midst of one interview, the Holy Spirit said, “This is not what this is all about.
 Withdraw your applications.”

-The Spirit reminded me that, “If my ways are not your ways, and if my thoughts are so much higher than yours that you can’t even conceive the depth and breadth of my thoughts, then the best your puny little plans can do is frustrate what I want to do through you.
+The Spirit reminded me, “If my ways are not your ways, and if my thoughts are so much higher than yours that you can’t even conceive the depth and breadth of my thoughts, then the best your puny little plans2 can do is frustrate what I want to do through you.
 Stop planning and let me lead!”
-(I was, shall we say, overly planful at the time!)
-The image of me being blindfolded and holding on to God’s shirtsleeve was very vivid and God’s intent was quite clear: “When I take a step, you take a step.”
+A vision of me being blindfolded and holding on to God’s shirtsleeve was very vivid and God’s intent was quite clear: “When I take a step, you can take a step.”
 And that is how I have lived my life ever since.

-Through that experience, I learned first-hand of God’s ability to orchestrate things so you end up doing something far more significant than you ever could have planned for on your own.
+Through that experience, I learned first-hand of God’s ability to orchestrate things so you end up doing something far more significant than you ever could have planned to do on your own.
 Just before God told me to withdraw my job applications, I had submitted my resume to CCCC.
-Both my wife and my pastor saw the job ad and encouraged me to apply because they thought I was a perfect fit for the job.
+Both my wife and my pastor saw the job ad for my present position and encouraged me to apply because they thought I was a perfect fit for the job.
 When I was told to withdraw my applications, I had not yet had any response from CCCC.
 I asked God about this particular application, and the Spirit let me know that I should leave this application alone.
 “If they call, you can go.
 If they ask, you can answer.
 But you can’t do anything proactive,” the Spirit said.
 “Just sit back and watch what I can do.”
 At just the right time, a time orchestrated by God, I was ready for work when CCCC published the job ad.
 The rest is history.
 After 20 years at CCCC (2023), I am still as fresh and as vital as the day I was hired and even more passionate about our mission

-I do plan, but I only ever regard my plans as default plans.
-Plans that I will follow should nothing better come up.
+I still plan today, but my plans are default plans — plans that I will follow should nothing better come up.
 My promise to the CCCC board is to do my best to stay sensitive and receptive to the Spirit’s guidance each and every day.